jheissb/W251---Final-project-Weight-watchers/README.md

 ## Aim: Quantitative metric of obesity risk for a given population by daily assessment of risk

-Our goal is to provide accurate information to stake holders (school princial, school board, pediatricians and nutricionists) about whether the risk of obesity is increasing or decreasing in a given population by daily monitoring, in an anonimous and private way, the changes in risk level in order to allow decision makers to take action and evaluate past actions toward breaking the cycle of obesity.
+Our goal is to provide accurate information to stake holders (school principal, school board, pediatricians and nutricionists) about whether the risk of obesity is increasing or decreasing in a given population by daily monitoring, in an anonimous and private way, the changes in risk level in order to allow decision makers to take action and evaluate past actions toward breaking the cycle of obesity.

 ![obesity cycle](Childhood-Obesity-3.jpg)